develooper1994/MasterThesis/Denoiser/README.md

 ```

 ### Notes
+* I have took this repo and changed to my needs.
+Thanks to authors
+* It is not a fully friendly fork!
+I have changed a lot.

+* Self-attention is not implemented. (yet)
+* Octave convolution is not implemented. (yet)
+* Sinc conv and some other generalized cosine windowing implemented.
+Note: don't use many or fully sincconv network.
+It will break all training because nature of sinc function.
+* I have implemented tensorboard with Pytorch.utils class.

+* I have experimented multiple discriminator updates for all architectures.
+All of architecture discriminators overfitting and generator become much much worse.
+* * I have tried dynamic or in other word conditional update discriminator over update but also unreasonably generator loss increases and training getting slower.
+* * I have also found training getting slower every epoch even complied before training.
+* Some Pytorch-JIT functionalities implemented.
+Training getting faster very slowly.
-* Multi-GPU is not supported yet in this framework. # not fully implemented
+* Multi-GPU is not fully implemented.
+Distiruted training is using very high resource so that i can not tested.
-* Virtual Batch Norm is not included as in the very first SEGAN code, as similar results to those of original paper can be obtained with regular BatchNorm in D (ONLY D). # implemented
+* Virtual Batch Norm is not included as in the very first SEGAN code, as similar results to those of original paper can be obtained with regular BatchNorm in D (ONLY D). (# implemented)
-* If using this code, parts of it, or developments from it, please cite the above reference.
 * I do not provide any support or assistance for the supplied code nor we offer any other compilation/variant of it.
 * I assume no responsibility regarding the provided code.
+* There is some unused classes.
+I am using for testing ideas.